sunlightpolicy/opendatapoliciesstatic/_documents/san-diego-ca-2014.md

 <h1>POLICY:</h1>
 <h2>Section 1.
 Definitions: </h2>
 <p>As used in this Policy:</p>
-<p>1.1  Chief Data Officer means an individual designated by the Mayor to oversee implementation of this Policy.</p>
+<p>1.1  <em>Chief Data Officer</em> means an individual designated by the Mayor to oversee implementation of this Policy.</p>
-<p>1.2  City Department shall mean every mayoral and independent City Department and each City Council District.</p>
+<p>1.2  <em>City Department</em> shall mean every mayoral and independent City Department and each City Council District.</p>
-<p>1.3  Compliance Plan means the document prepared by the Chief Data Officer under Section 2.5 of this Policy.</p>
+<p>1.3  <em>Compliance Plan</em> means the document prepared by the Chief Data Officer under Section 2.5 of this Policy.</p>
-<p>1.4  Data or Data Set means statistical or factual information in digital form which: (a) is reflected in a list, table, graph, chart, map, or database that can be digitally transmitted or processed; and (b) is regularly created or maintained and controlled by the City and is a “record” as defined in San Diego Municipal Code section 22.2602.
+<p>1.4  <em>Data or Data Set</em> means statistical or factual information in digital form which: (a) is reflected in a list, table, graph, chart, map, or database that can be digitally transmitted or processed; and (b) is regularly created or maintained and controlled by the City and is a “record” as defined in San Diego Municipal Code section 22.2602.
 This Policy does not prohibit the City from voluntarily disclosing information not otherwise defined as “Data Set” or “Data” in this subdivision, nor does it prohibit the City from making voluntarily disclosed information accessible through the single Web Portal described in Section 2 of this Policy.</p>
-<p>1.5  Effective Date means the later of the date upon which the Resolution authorizing this policy takes effect in accordance with the City Charter, or January 1, 2015.</p>
+<p>1.5  <em>Effective Date</em> means the later of the date upon which the Resolution authorizing this policy takes effect in accordance with the City Charter, or January 1, 2015.</p>
-<p>1.6  Implementation Plan means the plan prepared by the Mayor or his designee and administered by the Chief Data Officer for implementation of this Policy.</p>
+<p>1.6  <em>Implementation Plan</em> means the plan prepared by the Mayor or his designee and administered by the Chief Data Officer for implementation of this Policy.</p>
-<p>1.7  IT Department means the City Department responsible for information technology and whose responsibilities are described in San Diego Municipal Code sections 22.1601 through 22.1602.</p>
+<p>1.7  <em>IT Department</em> means the City Department responsible for information technology and whose responsibilities are described in San Diego Municipal Code sections 22.1601 through 22.1602.</p>
-<p>1.8  Public Data Set means, except as otherwise provided herein, a Data Set that is available for inspection by the public in accordance with any provision of law and is maintained on a computer system by, or on behalf of, a City Department.
+<p>1.8  <em>Public Data Set</em> means, except as otherwise provided herein, a Data Set that is available for inspection by the public in accordance with any provision of law and is maintained on a computer system by, or on behalf of, a City Department.
 Public Data Set does not include:</p>
 <p>a. any portion of a data set to which the City may deny access under applicable federal, state or local law, rule or regulation;</p>
 <p>b. any data set that contains a significant amount of data to which the City may deny access under any other provision of a federal or state law, rule or regulation, or local law and where removing the data would impose undue financial or administrative burden;</p>
 <p>c. data that reflects the internal deliberative process of the City, including negotiating positions, future procurements, or pending or reasonably anticipated legal or administrative proceedings;</p>